 Design Goals

-Safety Suite transformation is the next-generation evolution of Honeywell’s Safety Suite, a global gas detection and safety management platform.
+Transform the next-generation of Honeywell’s Safety Suite, a global gas detection and safety management platform.

 The goal: transform a fragmented legacy ecosystem into an intelligent, connected experience that empowers industrial workers, safety managers, and technicians through AI, NFC, and a modern design system.

-I led the user experience strategy and design — defining the onboarding flow, AI interactions, and dashboard systems, and helping shape the integration of Honeywell Forge 2.0 across the new experience.
+I led the user interface strategy and design — defining the onboarding flow, AI interactions, dashboard systems, and helping shape the integration of Honeywell Forge 2.0 across the new experience.

 Current state workflows